Quantum Mpemba Effect in a Four-Site Bose-Hubbard Model

-Following the exploration of Stark potentials in Sec.~\ref{subsec:bhm_external} and building on the interaction-driven QME observed in Sec.~\ref{subsec:clean_bhm} and the non-interacting baseline in Sec.~\ref{subsec:clean_tb}, we investigate whether random onsite disorder can induce the QME in the BHM, adhering to the procedure outlined in Sec.~\ref{sec:result}.
-By maintaining zero Stark potential ($g = 0$), fixed onsite interaction, and low hopping strength in the Mott insulating regime, we isolate the effects of random disorder-induced translational symmetry breaking.
+Following the exploration of Stark potentials in Sec.~\ref{subsec:bhm_external} and building on the interaction-driven QME observed in Sec.~\ref{subsec:clean_bhm} and the non-interacting baseline in Sec.~\ref{subsec:clean_tb}, we investigate whether random on-site disorder can induce the QME in the Bose--Hubbard model, adhering to the procedure outlined in Sec.~\ref{sec:result}.
+By maintaining zero Stark potential ($g/U = 0$), fixed on-site interaction, and low hopping strength in the Mott insulating regime, we isolate the effects of random disorder-induced translational symmetry breaking.
 This setup tests the universality of QME across different physical mechanisms, exploring whether disorder can overcome thermalization bottlenecks, akin to the interaction-driven pathways in Sec.~\ref{subsec:clean_bhm}, or if it mirrors the localization effects seen with Stark potentials.

-We implement the procedure using a four-site bosonic chain with an equal number of particles.
-Initial thermal states are prepared at a fixed inverse temperature, each characterized by a distinct random onsite disorder amplitude, and evolved under Lindblad dynamics with local dephasing noise acting on particle number operators, consistent with previous subsections.
-All systems converge toward a common reference steady state defined by a specific disorder amplitude.
-Relaxation dynamics are monitored using four quantum metrics: trace distance $D[\hat{\rho}_{ss}, \hat{\rho}(t)]$ for geometric distinguishability, relative entropy $S[\hat{\rho}(t) || \hat{\rho}_{ss}]$ for information-theoretic divergence, entanglement asymmetry $\Delta S_A$ for a chosen bipartition to assess particle number symmetry restoration, and $\ell_1$-norm quantum coherence $\mathcal{C}[\hat{\rho}(t)]$ in the Fock basis to capture quantum superposition dynamics.